Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Introduction

 We have attempted to keep the main text accessible to a wide readership by avoiding advanced mathematical techniques.
 In a sharp contrast, we review in the appendices several mathematical tools which can be further employed to formalize our reasoning.
 This technical complement of our discussion is aimed at readers experienced with algebraic topology.
 Our goal is to provide these readers concrete examples of how these advanced tools can be applied in the study of band-structure nodes.
 This discussion, which can be read independently of the main text, is organized as follows.
 First, in appendix~\ref{sec:cosets-spaces} we formulate the relevant spaces of Hamiltonians as coset spaces, and we explain why such a formulation is convenient to study the homotopy invariants.
 In appendix~\ref{app:cosets-and-homotopy} we formulate the notion of the action of the first homotopy group $\pi_1(M)$ on the second homotopy group $\pi_2(M)$ for the case when $M$ is a coset space.
 We subsequently generalize this concept to general spaces $M$ using the notion of Abe homotopy in appendix~\ref{sec:crossed-module}.
 In the final appendices~\ref{app:pi1-on-pi2-examples} and~\ref{sec:action-for-CI} we employ a method adapted from Ref.~\cite{Mermin:1979} to explicitly derive the action of $\pi_1(M)$ on $\pi_2(M)$ for all the nodal classes supporting the monopole charge, especially for all the fragile-topology exceptions.
-This discussion provides an alternative derivation of the non-abelian braiding of NL-rings with a monopole charge around other NLs, which is explained using the non-abelian topological charge of Ref.~\cite{Wu:2018b} in Sec.~\ref{sec:NA-braiding}.
+This discussion provides an alternative derivation of the \TB{sign-reversal of a monopole charge when the NL-ring is moved along a path with a non-trivial Berry phase, } which we also derive \TB{with the help of} the non-Abelian topological charge in Sec.~\ref{sec:NA-braiding}.